 Your specialist doctor will either arrange your appointment for you directly with the Billington Centre or will give you a booking form to take to our Centre to organise the appointment yourself.

 If you need to attend the Billington Centre in person to make your appointment, the Office is open 7.30am - 4.00pm daily for bookings (closed on weekends, Public Holidays and one Friday a month).
 You must bring along your RFA/booking form from your specialist.

-The Billington Centre will then send you your appointment letter in the post.
+The Billington Centre will then send you your appointment either by post or email.
 If you provide your mobile phone number you will receive a SMS reminder a week before your appointment.

 Can I chose the day and time I attend the centre for my appointment?

 The Billington Centre procedures are organised for certain doctors on certain days.
 We will find you the next available appointment time that matches when your required specialist is available.

 What if I need to cancel my appointment for the procedure?

 Once your appointment is booked, you will receive a text message a week in advance to remind you of the date and time.
 This message will include a contact number so you can call us if you cannot attend.
 We will re-book your appointment if necessary.